Eric-Arellano/tick-risk-map-visualization/planning.md

 details on where high risk zones
 5. If time and information, change data depending on season
 6. If time, allow user to click on zones to get the information about zone
+7. If time, incorporate geolocation to show where user is.

 # Requirements